Pitwall

 Overview

 The LapTimeManager class is responsible for calculating and managing lap times for each participant in the race.
-It takes into account various factors such as driver skill, driver consistency, car performance, car condition (fuel/tyres), and randomness to simulate real-world lap times.
+It takes into account various factors such as driver skill, driver consistency, car performance, car condition (fuel/tyres), engine power, and randomness to simulate real-world lap times.

 Note, a participant is a combination of a specific car and driver.